-Updating a Managed Device
+Updating Managed Devices

-After you update your Defense Centers to Version 5.2.0.3, use them to update the devices they manage.
+After you update your Defense Centers to Version 5.2.0.4, use them to update the devices they manage.

 Updating managed devices is a two-step process.
 First, download the update from the Support Site and upload it to the managing Defense Center.
 Next, install the software.
 You can update multiple devices at once, but only if they use the same update file.